 Just a reminder to avoid the tailspin of gossip and harsh words by being deliberate with feedback and communication with others; demonstrate the willingness to exhibit a kind pleasing nature.
 Now…go take on the world!

+The Issue.
 Most people confuse personalities with issues, the conflict is not dealt with early on, and that most people do not stay to the facts when addressing the conflict.

 Avoid addressing the personality and stay focused on the issue.
 “Sally didn’t put more copy paper in the copier, she’s stupid.”
 The fact is she failed to refill the copier.
 When personality comes into the framework of conflict it breeds more conflict.
 It will force the person to get defensive and justify they are “right” or “should” or disregard the actual offense.